MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-provider-that-prevents-leeching.md

 ---
-title: "How to Use Managed Code (C#) to Create an FTP Provider that Prevents Leeching | Microsoft Docs"
+title: "How to Use Managed Code (C#) to Create an FTP Provider that Prevents Leeching"
 author: rmcmurray
 description: "[This documentation is preliminary and is subject to change.]
-Compatibility Version Notes IIS 8.0 The FTP 8.0 service is required for custom FTP event handli..." ms.author: iiscontent
+Compatibility Version Notes IIS 8.0 The FTP 8.0 service is required for custom FTP event handli..." ms.date: 04/20/2012 ms.assetid: a734a198-37e6-419a-acb6-a601409ebc35 msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-provider-that-prevents-leeching msc.type: authoredcontent
-manager: soshir
-ms.date: 04/20/2012
-ms.topic: article
-ms.assetid: a734a198-37e6-419a-acb6-a601409ebc35
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-provider-that-prevents-leeching
-msc.type: authoredcontent
 ---